djradon/predicates/p.addressed.md

 ---
 id: 1tlrRIG36dD6uWxf6hUFM
 title: addressed
-desc: 'an agent or a solution can address an issue/concern/problem or opportunity'
+desc: an agent or a solution can address an issue/concern/problem or opportunity
 updated: 1635717463246
 created: 1635715598914
 ---